-Students interested in the teacher education programs can seek information about the School of Education via email at EdHelp@indiana.edu.
+Students interested in an education program can seek information about the School of Education via email at edhelp@indiana.edu.
 Academic advising appointments may be scheduled through the Student Appointment Scheduler on One.IU.
 Academic advisors are available throughout the year.